 The School of Dentistry does not accept applications from those who are seeking advanced entry to undergraduate courses.
 All applications must be made to the first year.

 Accredited prior learning (APL) is a process undertaken by the University in order to assess and, as appropriate, recognise prior experiential learning or prior certificated learning for academic purposes.
 For further information see the Advanced entry section of the University of Leeds Taught Admissions Policy.

 Application routes and deadlines

 The following full-time undergraduate applications must be made through the online Universities and Colleges Admissions Service (UCAS).

-- Dental Hygiene and Dental Therapy BSc by 29 January 2021 (normally 15 January but extended due to the COVID-19 pandemic)
+- Dental Hygiene and Dental Therapy BSc by 26 January 2022

 The School of Dentistry reserves the right to consider applications submitted after this date.
 Availability of courses in UCAS Extra will be detailed on UCAS at the appropriate stage in the cycle.

 Applications for the Dental Surgery MChD/BChD, Oral Science BSc (Graduate Entry) programme are by direct application to the School of Dentistry.

 The School of Dentistry will not consider applications to transfer internally from other programmes at the University of Leeds.
 Anyone wishing to study a dentistry course will be required to apply directly for year one.
 The standard academic entry requirements must have been met as found on Course Search, and the same level of information must be provided as on a normal UCAS application.
 The same application deadlines apply.

 The University of Leeds offers a number of alternative routes in order to widen access to higher education.